-The Association's working capital and cash flows are relatively consistent throughout the year due to monthly assessments from BID and Parking Meter District programs.
+The Association's working capital and cash flows are relatively consistent throughout the year due to monthly assessments from Parking Meter District program.
 For months in which special events occur the Association receives grants and sponsorships for the events corresponding to the timing of the event.
 To manage liquidity the Association maintains adequate cash balances.